-Became the starting running back in 2017…rushed for 748 yards and seven touchdowns on 134 carries…named to the preseason Doak Walker Award watch list…started all but four games, missing time due to an injury…ran for 120 yards and one touchdown at Wake Forest…ran for the best three-game stretch of his career at Wake Forest, vs. No. 13 Miami and at Duke, posting 309 yards on 48 carries (6.44 YPC)…defied odds by returning quickly to the field at Clemson after injury, scoring a touchdown against the defending national champions…earned a season-best 155 yards and two touchdowns on 19 carries in the home finale against ULM…finished the season strong, rushing for 61 yards and a touchdown against Southern Mississippi in the Walk-On’s Independence Bowl.
+Appeared in 11 games with nine starts…rushed for 748 yards and seven touchdowns on 134 carries…named to the preseason Doak Walker Award watch list…ran for 120 yards and one touchdown at Wake Forest…ran for the best three-game stretch of his career at Wake Forest, vs. No. 13 Miami and at Duke, posting 309 yards on 48 carries (6.44 YPC)…missed two games due to injury initially believed to keep him out much longer…defied odds by returning quickly to the field at Clemson after injury, scoring a touchdown against the defending national champions…earned a season-best 155 yards and two touchdowns on 19 carries in the home finale against ULM…finished the season rushing for 61 yards and one touchdown against Southern Mississippi in the Walk-On’s Independence Bowl.

 Watch List: Doak Walker Award